huggingface/huggingface_hub/docs/README.md

 We try to use the most specific pipeline for each model, see pseudo-code in [this gist](https://gist.github.com/julien-c/857ba86a6c6a895ecd90e7f7cab48046).

+You can always manually override your pipeline type with `pipeline_tag: xxx` in your model card metadata.

 ## What are all the possible pipeline/widget types?